 - Support departmental reviews of Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) Indicators and additional areas deemed prudent. - Streamline procedures and automate processes through the smart use of technology, thus enabling the development of key performance indicators such as exception reports.
-(The RHA Housing Choice Voucher program received High Performer status from HUD on the Fiscal Year 2015 SEMAP review.) - Maintain a vacancy rate between 1% and 3% in accordance with HUD standards. - Target RHA Capital Fund Program and maintenance program towards the improvement and rehabilitation of housing inventory. - RHA may use Capital Fund Finance Program to fund certain development activities. - Transform identified public housing properties through HUD's RAD program in order to preserve public housing through comprehensive modernization or new construction. - Develop RHA-owned mixed-income and multi-family housing. - Seek out grant opportunities to bring additional revenue and resources to RHA. - Participate in community revitalization initiatives that will improve and add to our existing quality affordable housing portfolio. - RHA may identify certain scattered sites and/or complexes for disposition for sale to support its redevelopment activities. - RHA plans to increase the number of four-plus bedrooms in its portfolio through acquisitions and/or new construction. - RHA intends to partner with the City of Rochester by rehabilitating targeted properties in selected communities to reduce blight, increase homeownership, and increase independence. - RHA may create wholly owned entities for management and housing development purposes.
+(The RHA Housing Choice Voucher program received High Performer status from HUD on the Fiscal Year 2015 SEMAP review.) - Maintain a vacancy rate between 1% and 3% following HUD standards. - Target RHA Capital Fund Program and maintenance program towards improving and rehabilitating housing inventory. - RHA may use Capital Fund Finance Program to fund certain development activities. - Transform public housing properties through HUD's RADto preserve public housing through comprehensive modernization or new construction. - Develop RHA-owned mixed-income and multi-family housing. - Seek out grant opportunities to bring additional revenue and resources to RHA. - Participate in community revitalization initiatives to improve and add to our existing quality affordable housing portfolio. - RHA may identify specific scattered sites and/or complexes for disposition for sale to support its redevelopment activities. - RHA plans to increase the number of four-plus bedrooms in its portfolio through acquisitions and/or new construction. - RHA intends to partner with the City of Rochester by rehabilitating targeted properties in selected communities to reduce blight, increase homeownership, and increase independence. - RHA may create wholly-owned entities for management and housing development purposes. - RHA will continue participating in the City of Rochester's Land Bank program to acquire

-- RHA will continue to participate in the City of Rochester's Land Bank program to acquire additional properties. - Develop a preventative maintenance program with the goal to improve the quality of housing and thus increasing REAC scores.
+- additional properties. - Develop a preventative maintenance plan to improve housing quality and thus increase REAC scores.

 Achievements: RHA continues to work with its software provider to develop frequent, accurate reports that enable staff to monitor SEMAP and PHAS scores.
-The pandemic interrupted this process due to HUD waiving the reporting requirements.
+The pandemic interrupted this process due to HUD waiving the reporting requirements; however, HUD has reimplemented PHAS scoring and expects SEMAP to follow.
 Capital Project's staff meets regularly with property management and maintenance to prioritize projects, including extensive rehabs to improve and preserve the public housing stock.
-The vacancy rate increased due to the pandemic, and staff has developed and implemented ways to fill vacant units.
-RHA has/is participating in several community revitalization initiatives such as the West Main St. and Inner loop projects.
-RHA has partnered with a developer to develop the Fernwood parcel it owns with various affordable housing options.
-RHA was awarded an NYS Preservation Opportunity Program grant and is working with a selected consulting team to develop a plan for the preservation of Public Housing properties in and around the CONEA neighborhood.
-RHA is working with RHC to transform the organization to be an asset to the community and RHA in efforts to develop, manage and maintain affordable housing.
+Resident input is also gathered, and resident commissioners are invited to participate in the planning.
+The vacancy rate has increased due to the pandemic, and staff has developed and implemented ways to fill vacant units.
+Rental arrears have seen dramatic increases due to an eviction moratorium.
+The staff has been working one-on-one with residents on ways to get current with their rent using repayment agreements and applying for ERAP funds.
+RHA has/is participating in several community revitalization initiatives such as the West Main St. and Inner loop projects Reparations and Universal Basic Income (RUBI) committees, homeless initiatives, RMAPI initiatives, and various planning efforts with the City.
+RHA has partnered with a developer to develop Rental Assistance Demonstration (RAD) conversion projects and the Fernwood parcel it owns with various affordable housing options.
+RHA was awarded an NYS Preservation Opportunity Program grant and is working with a selected consulting team to develop a plan for the preservation of Public Housing properties in and around the CONEA neighborhood as well as the rest of RHA's portfolio by performing physical needs assessments and environmental testing.
+RHA continues to work with RHC in transforming the organization to be an asset to the community and RHA in efforts to develop, manage and maintain affordable housing.